potatostarch/hello-world/readme.txt

 this is line 1
 this is line 2
-this is an added line
+This is an added line
+AAAAAAAAA!
+Afhddhd